Vernon Davis: 2019 season

-In the season-opener against the Philadelphia Eagles, Davis caught four passes for 59 yards including a 48-yard touchdown.
+During the season-opening 32–27 loss the Philadelphia Eagles, Davis caught four passes for 59 yards including a 48-yard touchdown.
 He was placed on injured reserve on November 22, 2019, after missing most of the season with a concussion.

 Retirement

 Davis announced his retirement via a Fox NFL skit prior to Super Bowl LIV on February 2, 2020.